-The following is a description of the tables in the observations data model, a listing of the fields contained in each table, a description of the data contained in each field and its type, examples of the information to be stored in each field where appropriate, and discussion on how each field should be populated.
+The following is a description of the tables in the observations data model, a listing of the fields contained in each table, a description of the data contained in each field and its data type, examples of the information to be stored in each field where appropriate, specific constraints imposed on each field, and discussion on how each field should be populated.
 Values in the example column should not be considered to be inclusive of all potential values, especially in the case of fields that require a controlled vocabulary.
 We anticipate that these controlled vocabularies will need to be extended and adjusted.
 Tables appear in alphabetical order.